 Block copolymers and random copolymers are categories of copolymers.
 The random copolymer has the co-monomer units arranged in irregular patterns.
 In contrast, block copolymer has co-monomer units arranged in blocks.

 Homopolymer is like the default state of polypropylene material.
 Therefore, it is a general-purpose grade.

 It is beneficial to keep information about the properties of thermoplastic beforehand.
 The following are some fundamental properties of polypropylene:

 - Chemical Resistance of PP

-It has outstanding resistance to concentrated and diluted acids, bases, alcohols.
+It has outstanding resistance to concentrated and diluted acids, bases, and alcohols.

-Polypropylene has good resistance to aldehydes, ketones, esters, aliphatic hydrocarbons.
+Polypropylene also has good resistance to aldehydes, ketones, esters, and aliphatic hydrocarbons.

 Additionally, it has limited resistance to oxidizing agents, aromatic and halogenated hydrocarbons

 - Density of Polypropylene